pounard/goat-mapper/README.md

    classes and call the builder if necessary (using the entity self-defining interface),

+ - [x] fix join statements for relations: when source or target key is not the primary key it must join with the target/source table when there are given identifiers, because we can't use the intermediate key to match,

  - [x] remove the repository as a first class citizen and make it transcient, this means that all queries can be created without materializing the repositories,